 Leveraging for Virtual Events for ESG

 As many essential investor relations events have shifted to virtual, ESG should be no different.
 Investors ranked ESG as the biggest challenge for IR teams through 2019 and 2020, with the topic continuing to accelerate as a result of COVID-19.
-Using virtual events to amplify your ESG initiatives can play a significant role in better communication with your investment community and in effect, make ESG less of a challenge for IROs. it also lessens your carbon footprint and allows you and your team to communicate with your investor community globally without concern of travel logistics and cost.
+Using virtual events to amplify your ESG initiatives can play a significant role in better communication with your investment community and in effect, make ESG less of a challenge for IROs.
+It also lessens your carbon footprint and allows you and your team to communicate with your investor community globally without concern about travel logistics and cost.

 Improving Real-Time Communication with the Investor Community

 The elimination of travel also allows for real-time communication, meaning your investor community no longer has to wait for in-person meetings to receive important updates.
 Why does this matter?
 In a recent survey by EY, 41% of those surveyed stated the lack of real-time information is one of the top five challenges to achieve usefulness and effectiveness of ESG reporting.
-Virtual events allow for real-time communication with investors, and as Conor Murtagh, Director of Strategy and IR at Glenveagh stated, “While you might be doing the right things internally from a governance or risk-management strategy perspective, as far as ESG is concerned, it’s very important that you’re communicating it in a clear way to investors.”
+Virtual events allow for nearly instant communication with investors, and as Conor Murtagh, Director of Strategy and IR at Glenveagh stated, “While you might be doing the right things internally from a governance or risk-management strategy perspective, as far as ESG is concerned, it’s very important that you’re communicating it in a clear way to investors.”
 By setting up a short call or virtual event that is succinct and to the point, you can help to improve investor communication and ensure effective ESG reporting.

 Utilizing Virtual Events Internally